 STEAM AND GIRLS

-Another stereotype is about girls’ relationship with science subjects; two ideas rarely put together, which often discourages girls.
-For example, Italy needs to overcome this gender gap because by looking at some statistics in 2017, only 12.6% choose scientific or technological subjects at university.
+Another stereotype is about girls’ relationship with science subjects, two ideas rarely put together, which often discourages girls.
+For example, Italy needs to overcome this gender gap because, by looking at some statistics in 2017, only 12.6% chose scientific or technological subjects at university.

 Why?
-Women feel like infiltrators within this field are considered more relevant to men.
-In fact, some research said that many girls show interest in technological and scientific subjects during primary school.
-Still, this interest gradually decreases during adolescence caused by external conditioning such as gender stereotypes and societal expectations.
+Women feel like infiltrators within this field are considered more relevant than men.
+Some research said that many girls show interest in technological and scientific subjects during primary school.
+Still, this interest gradually decreases during adolescence, caused by external conditioning such as gender stereotypes and societal expectations.

-We believe that the best way to overcome stereotypes is to be prepared to meet the demands of work that have been planned for the future, getting closer and closer to digital art, coding, and making.
+We believe that the best way to overcome stereotypes is to be prepared to meet the demands of work planned for the future, getting closer and closer to digital art, coding, and making.